About this guide

 Garages and sheds

-In many garages there's a range of old unwanted chemicals, paints and items that should be disposed of carefully as well as treasures waiting to be given new life.
+In many garages there's a range of old unwanted chemicals, paints and items that should be disposed of carefully.
 If you're having a clean-up, you can reduce waste going to landfill from your garage by using what you have instead of buying new products, disposing of waste carefully, and recycling objects that still have life in them.
-Greening your garage could also save you space, time and money and increase the safety of your home.
-Plus you'll make use of things you may have had lying around for years.
 Things you can do include:

 - Sorting items carefully.
 Rather than dumping items into the rubbish and adding to landfill, divide items into separate piles—items you wish to sell, donate, fix, recycle or dispose of.
 Next, sort waste items into recyclables and chemical waste.
 There are services for used oil, batteries and paints in many locations.
 Check out Planet Ark's RecyclingNearYou for more information on how and where to recycle your waste items.
 Paintback paint collection centres are located in every state and territory.